timajwilliams/timajwilliams.github.io/_posts/2026-08-12-likes-roundup-agentic-platforms.md

 ## The platform layer is real now

-Perplexity published [how SPACE, the sandbox platform behind Computer, actually works](https://research.perplexity.ai/articles/making-space-secure-and-efficient-runtimes-for-long-running-agents) (Jul 15, verified, and worth reading properly).
+Perplexity published [how SPACE, the sandbox platform behind Computer, actually works](https://research.perplexity.ai/articles/making-space-secure-and-efficient-runtimes-for-long-running-agents)  (worth reading properly).
 Per-sandbox VMs, btrfs copy-on-write clones, frequent disk snapshots plus less frequent full VM checkpoints shipped to object storage.
 Median sandbox creation went from 185ms to 60ms, p90 from 447ms to 89ms, on 100% of Computer's production traffic.
 Credentials live outside the sandbox entirely and are injected at the network layer.

 Meanwhile [Kimi's paper apparently showed agents crashing container-isolated hosts via kernel panics](https://x.com/rauchg/status/2081842439304995169) - microVMs are the boundary that holds - and [@felipehuici](https://x.com/felipehuici/status/2083598787159691708) delivered my favourite sentence of the month: a great many warm pools are Kubernetes clusters kept warm to hide how slow the control plane is, a workaround for a workaround.